pflanze/functional-perl/README.md

-    [This](//intro.md) is the latest documentation addition (thus has the best chance of being up to date), and is aiming to give a pretty comprehensive overview that doesn't require you to read the other docs first.
+    [This](//intro.md) is the latest documentation addition (thus has the best chance of being up to date), and is aiming to give a pretty comprehensive overview which doesn't require you to read the other docs first.
 Some of the info here is duplicated (in more detail) in the other documents.
 If this is too long, take a look at the presentation below or the example scripts.